 As the price tag for attending college continues to grow, some schools are responding with college tuition rate resets.
 This strategy is designed in part to make college more affordable for students and parents.
-If your child is planning to attend a school that's adjusting tuition rates, it's important to know how that could impact your financial plan.
+If your student is planning to attend a school that's adjusting tuition rates, it's important to know how that could impact your financial plan.

 How Resetting College Tuition Rates Works